 6. Hong Kong is a City of Contrasts

 While I expected to see contrasts in Hong Kong, I was still surprised by how dramatic the diversity was.
 Everywhere we turned, the new and modern butted up against the ancient and traditional: temples beside skyscrapers, luxury shops beside Chinese pharmacies, double-decker trams and mini-buses beside BMWs.

 Our week in Hong Kong exposed us to so many new sights, sounds, smells and experiences.
-We can’t wait to visit this dynamic city of contrasts again.
+We can’t wait to revisit this dynamic city of contrasts.